fastoch/DevOps_Full_Course/README.md

 ### kubelet

+The kubelet serves as the primary node agent in Kubernetes, running on each worker node to manage containers and ensure the node's desired state matches the cluster's specifications.

+It acts as a bridge between the Kubernetes control plane and the local node, handling pod lifecycle operations.

-Something that receives instructions from the control plane (via the kube-apiserver component).
+It receives instructions from the control plane by actively watching the kube-apiserver.
-It does what the control plane is asking and sends back a response once done.
+When it detects updates, it does what the control plane is asking and sends back a response once it's done its job.
-The apiserver will then register corresponding changes in the etcd database.
+The kube-apiserver component will then register corresponding changes in the etcd database.

 Basically, the kubelet component enables communication between the worker node and the control plane.

 ### kube-proxy

 This commponent enables networking within the worker node.
-It allows pods inside the worker node to communicate with each other by creating iptables rules.
+It allows pods inside the worker node to communicate with each other by creating iptable rules.

 `kube-proxy` translates Service abstractions into actual network rules, enabling communication between Services and their backend Pods without exposing dynamic Pod IPs directly.

 16/25
 Day5/40